 Even though their relationship is supposed to be a sham, Jared and Sheridan cannot deny their mutual connection, but the contracts they signed can.
-For readers looking for a book with less angst than the typical romance novel, Game for Marriage will be a perfect fit.
+For readers looking for a light sports romance novel, Game for Marriage will be a perfect fit.

 Playing to Win